iFork/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The noteService module contains a private variable _token_.
-Its value can be changed with a function _setToken_, which is exported by the module. _create_, now with async/await syntax, sets the token to the <i>Authorization</i> header.
-The header is given to axios as the third parameter of the <i>post</i> method.
+The noteService module contains a private variable `token`.
+Its value can be changed with a function `setToken`, which is exported by the module. `create`, now with async/await syntax, sets the token to the *Authorization* header.
+The header is given to axios as the third parameter of the *post* method.

-The event handler responsible for login must be changed to call the method <code>noteService.setToken(user.token)</code> with a successful login:
+The event handler responsible for login must be changed to call the method `noteService.setToken(user.token)` with a successful login:

 ```js
 const handleLogin = async (event) => {